Mitimiti: Marae

-The local Matihetihe Marae is affiliated with the Te Rarawa hapū of Taomaui.
-The name Matihetihe is reference to the tihetihe, or tumble weeds that grow on the sanddunes.
+The local Mātihetihe Marae is affiliated with the Te Rarawa hapū of Te Taomauī and Te Hokokeha.
+The name Mātihetihe is reference to the tihetihe, or tumble weeds that grow on the sanddunes.

-The marae complex consists of a wharenui named Tūmoana after the captain of the Tinana canoe, and a wharekai named Nga Ringa Rau o Te Akau (The many hands on the shore).
-Next to the marae complex is Hato Hemi a catholic church.
-Above the marae on a hill sits the wahi tapu (cemetery) named Hione.
+The marae complex consists of a wharenui named Tūmoana after the captain of the Tinana canoe, and a wharekai named Ngā Ringa Rau o Te Ākau (The many hands on the shore).
+Next to the marae complex is Hato Hēmi a catholic church.
+Above the marae on a hill sits the wāhi tapu (cemetery) named Hīone.

 In February 2015 the marae was chosen to be part of TV3's Marae DIY.
 The wharenui was completely refurbished on the show.
 At the same time, the marae was connected to fibre broadband, in a project named Mititmiti on the Grid.

 In October 2020, the Government committed $1,407,731 from the Provincial Growth Fund to upgrade the marae and 8 other Te Rarawa marae, creating 100 jobs.